 Antinutrients aren’t typically a cause for concern if you follow a varied, nutrient-rich diet.
 However, these compounds may make it more difficult to meet your nutrient needs if you follow a nutrient-poor or very restricted diet.

 Sprouting is another helpful strategy.
-For instance, sprouting soybeans before making tofu reduces phytates by up to 56% and trypsin inhibitors by up to 81% while increasing protein content by up to 13% (
+According to one older study, sprouting soybeans before making tofu reduces phytates by up to 56% and trypsin inhibitors by up to 81% while increasing protein content by up to 13% (

 Fermentation can also reduce antinutrient content.
 For this reason, the nutrients found in fermented, probiotic soy foods — such as miso, tempeh, tamari, and natto — tend to be more easily absorbed (